paul-tourniaire/MS-CLAM/README.md

 ```

 ## Training
 To train the model, simply launch `./main.sh` after you have activated the conda virtual environment.
-If you wish to use predefined tile labels instead of randomly chosen ones, simply change the `--tile-labels-at-random` flag to `--tile-labels-predefined`.
+If you wish to use predefined tile labels instead of randomly chosen ones, simply change the `--tile_labels_at_random` flag to `--tile_labels_predefined`.

 ## Inference